 1. Communicate Effectively

 No one likes to be left in the dark – and that’s especially true for your employees.
 Providing clear high-level communication on corporate strategy will improve employee morale and provide clarity pertaining to how their efforts contribute value to the company.

 Consider sharing company goals, vision, and culture on platforms other than handbooks or email.
 Intranet software tools such as message boards and discussion forums effectively distribute information throughout your organization.

 2. Provide Training and Development

-Training may initially impose a monetary investment but will contribute to your overall productivity of your company in the long-run.
+Training may initially impose a monetary investment but will contribute to the overall productivity of your company in the long run.
 Trained employees are less frequently overwhelmed or frustrated and will augment their ability to interact with customers, close a sale or use technological systems.
-In addition, you can attract and retain better employees if you offer development programs, ongoing skill development, workshops, job shadowing and mentoring.
+In addition, you can attract and retain better employees if you offer development programs, ongoing skill development, workshops, job shadowing, and mentoring.
 Investing in your staff averts them from becoming stagnant and will reduce turnover.

 To keep training up to date and organized, switch to online forms and automated workflows.
 They eliminate the need to manually keep track of progress or risk having certifications expire.

 3. Enable Flexible Workspace

 Flexible workspaces are becoming increasingly popular and for good reason – not everyone is their most productive between 9 to 5.
-Enabling your staff to introduce more flexibility in their day can increase their creativity, motivation and give them a sense of autonomy.
-The transition to a flexible workspace is now seamless with technologies that allows employees to stay organized and share information, calendars, and communication securely.
+Enabling your staff to introduce more flexibility in their day can increase their creativity, motivation, and give them a sense of autonomy.
+The transition to a flexible workspace is now seamless with technologies that allow employees to stay organized and share information, calendars, and communication securely.

 4. Streamline Manual Processes

-Whether your organization has 10 or 10,000 employees, document storage and retrieval is often a frustrating and a time-consuming occurrence.
+Whether your organization has 10 or 10,000 employees, document storage and retrieval is often a frustrating and time-consuming occurrence.
 By installing a centralized and secure archive to streamline records, forms, and documents, you can save time, improve productivity and maintain organization with ease.